LucianaMartins26/DielModels/README.md

 diel_models_creator(model, storage_pool_metabolites, ['Photon_Reaction_ID'], ['Nitrate_Reaction_ID'], 'Biomass_Reaction_ID')
 ```

-where the nitrate uptake ratio is 3:2, or:
+where the nitrate uptake ratio is 3:2, since _day_ratio_value_ is 3 and _night_ratio_value_ is 2.

+Alternatively, the ratio value can be set to a value other than 3:2.

 ```python
 import cobra